 The existing Magento 1 themes, much like the extensions, will not work in Magento 2 due to differences in coding.
 You have to build a theme for Magento 2.
 It could take weeks and stretch your timeline further.

-You have the option of either building it from scratch of buying a new one.
+You have the option of either building it from scratch or buying a new one.
 Spending on the theme is an important part of the entire store.
 So, you have to look at the costs of making a new one and buying a new one, to determine the best course of action.
 Buying a fast and responsive theme could save time.

-1. Requirements for brief creation
+1. Requirements for Brief Creation

 This is the first stage of migration in most cases.
 It helps to clarify your exact needs and requirements regarding your store functionality, data that needs to be migrated, and the final look and feel of the store.

-2. The User Experience
+2. The User Experience Rethinking

 The process of migration could take 2 to 4 months, depending on your store’s size and complexity.
 But that’s just an average.
 You might spend much longer to finish everything.
 It all depends on how many features you want to include to make the UX awesome.